Last updated on July 12th, 2020 at 09:24 am

 Share and like this article and help others who are struggling with eczema or baby eczema.
 Connect with me at email@example.com if you are an eczema mama with similar struggles!
 Or follow our progress and get the latest updates on new posts at

-My Facebook Page @projectsimplicitysg and Instagram: @amandaprosimple
+Like my Facebook Page @projectsimplicitysg or follow me on Instagram: @amandaprosimple